amottier/bonita-doc-1/md/what-is-bonita.md

 - definition of users involved in the application
 - configuration of connectors to integrate Bonita with the information system (e.g. to send an email, call a web service...)

-We will cover all those steps in this getting started tutorial so you can get familiar with all the concepts behind a Bonita application.
+We will cover all these steps in this getting started tutorial so you can get familiar with all the concepts behind a Bonita application.

 ## Overview of Bonita solution architecture